att/ast/CONTRIBUTING.md

 won't fix.
 So please read the following items.

 1. The [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)
-forms the basis of ths projects C style guide.
+forms the basis of this projects C style guide.
 There are two major deviations for this project.
 First, a four, rather than two, space indent.
 Second, line lengths up to 100, rather than 80, characters.
 See [issue #125](https://github.com/att/ast/issues/125).